 You’ll notice at 19 seconds of the video clip a copy of the questions that were asked that day by the students is shown.

-Here is a screenshot of that footage with the names of minors crossed out and a crucial question not mentioned in the KECI story.
+Here is a screenshot of that footage with a crucial question not mentioned in the KECI story.

 The underlined question above states: